dannycab/phy415msu/MMIPbook/_build/html/_sources/content/0_course/syllabus.md

 # Overview of PHY 415

-Historically, PHY 415 has focused on developing specialized analytical solutions to common physics problems and situations.
-However, the work of physicists involves a variety of tools that we use to **model the behavior of physical systems**.
-Hence, this course will emphasize how we go about building mathematical models of physical phenomenon and how we can investigate them through a variety of lenses: analytical mathematics, graphics and visualization, as well as computational modeling using Python.
-By emphasizing the critical aspects of the modeling process, this course aims to develop your expertise in the process of doing theoretical physics rather than specific tools or techniques.
-That being said, you will also learn many differently analytical and computational tools to use for your own aims.

-## What you should expect

-In redesigning this course, I plan to emphasize more independent learning on your part and greater agency for you in determining what you learn and how you demonstrate you have learned.
+In designing this course, I plan to emphasize more independent learning on your part and greater agency for you in determining what you learn and how you demonstrate you have learned.
 So you should expect:

   * to read a variety of pieces of information to coordinate information
   * to present your ideas publicly and to discuss them